What Is Supplemental Health Insurance?

 How Does Supplemental Health Insurance Work?

 Most supplemental plans work like other health insurance plans — you receive care and you (or your healthcare provider) submit a claim for reimbursement.
 Like traditional health insurance, supplemental health insurance typically requires you or your employer to pay a monthly or annual premium.
 Depending on the plan, you may also need to pay deductibles, coinsurance and copays for certain services.
-Sometimes, your primary insurance will cover part of a healthcare cost and your supplemental plan will cover the rest.

-At the same time, supplemental plans are not a substitute for comprehensive health coverage.7 They provide limited benefits for specific preventive treatments or health conditions, often up to a predetermined amount.
+At the same time, supplemental plans are not a substitute for comprehensive health coverage.
+They provide limited benefits for specific preventive treatments or health conditions, often up to a predetermined amount.
 In some cases, supplemental policies will pay you a fixed lump sum directly.
-You’ll sometimes hear these policies described as benefit plans rather than insurance plans, as they often are only set up to cover certain costs.8
+You’ll sometimes hear these policies described as benefit plans rather than insurance plans, as they often are only set up to cover certain costs.

 Who Should Consider Buying Supplemental Health Insurance?